 Attending a café begins with a warm welcome and usually a cup of something to break the ice.
 There are often planned events on offer for those who wish to take part.
 These range from guest speakers (e.g. health professionals) to interesting taster activities such as painting or craft sessions, or themed reminiscence conversations (e.g. talking together about a favourite celebration) and the ever-popular chance to do some singing.

-How do I Find my Nearest café
+How do I find my nearest cafe?

 If you are worried about your memory (or that of someone close) but no formal diagnosis of dementia has been made, you are still welcome to visit your nearest café to find out more information about what may be concerning you.

-Do I Have to Pay?
+Do I have to pay?

 In most areas, dementia cafés are free to attend.
 Some groups may request a small contribution toward the cost of the refreshments on offer.